Phenobase/phenobase_data/README.md

 # Field Definitions

-See schema.yaml for field definitions
+See schema.jsonld for field definitions